SexVar/Intro/README.md

 When there is no average difference (typically measured as a mean difference), it may be correct to assume that nothing remains to explain.<sup>1</sup>
 There is probably no significant mean sex difference in general intelligence (Jensen, 1998; Mackintosh, 1996, 2011; Nisbett et al., 2012).
 However, measurements of some specific cognitive abilities produce mean sex differences.
 And the mean is only one feature of these distributions: differing variability could correspond to a wider distribution of scores in one sex and disparate representation in the tails.
-In combination with differing means in specific abilities, variability differences could be highly consequential in the tails.
+In combination with differing means in specific abilities, variability differences could be highly consequential at the highest and lowest levels of performance.
 Researchers have debated this possibility since the 19th century, nearly always in the form of greater male variability (GMV).

 The idea in its broadest form traces to Charles Darwin (1868, pp. 74f.; 1874, p.
 224; 1875, p.
 457).